 In our present study, we used PI as a vital dye marking nuclei of cells with disrupted cell membrane.
 PI is a DNA intercalating fluorescent probe that diffuses into cells as a result of plasma membrane damage.
 Viable or apoptotic cells exclude dyes such as PI or trypan blue (Darzynkiewicz et al. 1992).
 Our data show that the increase in cell permeability is a process dominating during the OGD period.
-Remarkably, during the recovery period, the number of

-PI-positive nuclei decreases, most probably because of the elimination of these cells over time, as illustrated in Figure 3.
+Remarkably, during the recovery period, the number of PI-positive nuclei decreases, most probably because of the elimination of these cells over time (Fig. 3).
 Another interpretation of the change in PI-positive nuclei numbers is the recovery of membrane non-permeability during the recovery period, documented earlier in other types of cells (Chen et al. 2001).
 However, the continuous decrease of HC numbers during and after OGD periods clearly indicates that no recovery of HCs with PI-stained nuclei occurred.
-Our data suggest that the membrane permeability increases rapidly during OGD, implying damage or loss of function in the transmembrane ionic pumps and likely caused by lack of ATP.
+Our data suggest that the membrane permeability increases rapidly during OGD, implying damage or loss of function in the transmembrane ionic pumps.
 It is tempting to speculate that pharmacological prevention of membrane permeability could protect the OHCs from death during ischemia.